Question Period Note: VETERAN AND FAMILY WELL-BEING FUND

 Suggested Response:

 • The Fund provides $3 million annually in grants and contributions to organizations striving to improve the well-being of Veterans and their families through innovative projects, initiatives and research.
+Since 2018, the Fund has awarded $57M to 150 initiatives.

 • Eligible organizations include private, public, academic and Indigenous organizations.